Mining conflicts in Panama: History

-The hydroelectric potential of the Bocas del Torro region was discovered in the 1970s.
+The hydroelectric potential of the Bocas del Toro region was discovered in the 1970s.
 However, the first 70 hydroelectric power plants were built in 1998 after the privatization of Panama's Institute of Hydroelectric Resources and Electrification (IRHE).
 For the approval of following hydroelectric projects the Panamanian government and private investors negotiated, in accordance with Law 127, with the indigenous representatives.
 Corruption, involuntary resettlement of the villages, and penetration of the local politics by the Panamanian government, however, led to the first protests against hydroelectric power plants and mining in the 1990s.
+For example the "Frente Santeño Contra La Minería" was created in 1997.
+Veraguas since the Spanish colonization era in the 16th century, has been highly attractive to miners.

 Recently these protests received more attention.
 On 11 February 2011 the government of Ricardo Martinelli approved the neo-liberal Law 8, also known as the Ley Minera, which made it possible for foreign companies to invest directly in Panamanian concessions.
 This resulted, during the months of February, March, and May 2011, in large protests by the native Ngäbe Buglé people who felt the threat of hydrologic colonialism which would affect their political authority in the comarca and destruct the environment.

 The start of hydroelectric projects in the comarca and the annexed regions in early January 2012 led to large scale indigenous protests and the blocking of the Inter-American Highway.
 On 5 February 2012 the indigenous people from the north-western part of Panama clashed with the riot police while blocking the Pan-American Highway near San Felix.